darraghmoran2025/Applied_Statistics_Project/week7/writeup/Week7_Backtest.md

 Three things stood out to me.

 At 95% the Gaussian is fine and the Student-t is the worst model in the table.
-That inversion is worth dwelling on.
 The full-sample Student-t carries ν = 2.648, a tail heavy enough to flirt with infinite kurtosis.
-A distribution with that much mass far out in the tail has to take it from somewhere, and it takes it from the shoulders: its 5% quantile sits *closer to zero* than the Gaussian's for the same data.
+A distribution with that much mass far out in the tail has to take it from somewhere, and it takes it from the shoulder.
+It's 5% quantile sits *closer to zero* than the Gaussian's for the same data.
 So at the everyday 95% level the t under-covers (358 hits against 289 expected, rejected at p = 0.0001) while the thin-tailed Gaussian, which spends its probability exactly where the 5% quantile lives, passes comfortably (p = 0.27).
 Heavy tails are a statement about extremes, and they carry a cost at moderate quantiles.

 At 99% the ordering flips and the Gaussian collapses.
 It produces 152 violations where 58 were expected, a factor of 2.6, with LR_uc = 106.9.
 This is the out-of-sample counterpart of the 79.5% ES gap from Week 2: the Gaussian tail is simply too short where it matters.
 The NIG does best (91 hits, a factor of 1.57), then Student-t (104) and Laplace (110).
 Even the NIG is rejected on pure coverage at 99%; a static tail fitted to the last two years is still too short when the regime breaks.